Best kitchen brands

 If you're considering buying a kitchen from online retailer DIY Kitchens, first find out what its customers think of its kitchens and customer service, and whether it was eligible for a Best Buy.

-Which? members can log in now to unlock the tables below and see how DIY Kitchens was rated for its durability, quality of products and finish customer service and value for money.
+Which? members can log in now to unlock the tables below and see how DIY Kitchens was rated by it's customers for its durability, quality of products and finish, customer service and value for money.
 You can also read comments from DIY Kitchens customers.

 If you're not a Which? member, you can join Which? to see this, plus reviews of thousands of products, from washing machines to ovens.

 - DIY Kitchens units

 - DIY Kitchens and services